LorenzoValente3/Deep-Learning-Models/README.md

     $ sudo pip3 install -r requirements.txt

 ## About the Project
-Two folders hold the project.
-Each of them contains the model implementations tailored to the different datasets they use.
+The project is comprised in two folders, each of them contains the model implementations tailored to the different datasets they use.

 ### Datasets
 #### 1. MNIST